rizitis/Patrologia/README.md

 3. `./pdf_ocr.sh`

-4. After few hours output will be like this:
+4. After few hours (thanks to GNU Parallel) output will be like this:
 ```
 your_main_patrologia_folder/subdolfers/*.pdf (files)
 ├── combine_texts.py